Israel Amter: Communist Party

 Amter was a member of the governing Central Executive Committee of the unified Communist Party of America from 1922.
 He was an adherent of the system of underground party organization and was factionally associated with Abram Jakira, L.E.
 Katterfeld, Alfred Wagenknecht, and Edward Lindgren in this period in a tendency commonly and somewhat derisively known as the "Goose Caucus."
 Although this faction nominally won the day at the ill-fated 1922 Bridgman Convention, assuring the preservation of the underground party, in actuality the victory was Pyrrhic; in the competition between the parallel above ground and underground party apparatuses, the legal Workers Party of America (WPA) headed by C.E.
 Ruthenberg grew steadily, while the underground organization atrophied, to be terminated in 1923.
 Underground functions continued to be performed by a narrow circle within the Communist organization after the demise of the formal underground CPA organization, although the parallel party apparatus was liquidated at a one-day convention held in New York City on April 7, 1923.

-Amter was the representative of the WPA to the Communist International (Comintern) from 1923 to 1924 and served as the ECCI referent [mediator] on questions the English and American parties.
+Amter was the representative of the WPA to the Communist International (Comintern) from 1923 to 1924 and served as the ECCI referent [mediator] on questions of the English and American parties.
 He was a delegate to the 3rd Enlarged Plenum of ECCI and was a delegate to the 5th World Congress of the Communist International in 1924.
 During the factional struggles of the middle 1920s, Amter seems to have cast his lot with the Ruthenberg-Lovestone faction.
 He was the Cleveland District Organizer of the Communist (Workers) Party in 1927.